Ernő Koch

 Ernő Koch immigrated to the United States in 1950 and lived in Florida until 1952.
 In 1952 he married Estonian J. K. in New York and moved to Chicago where he worked for Karl Hackert Inc., a firm that designed stained glass windows, altars and mosaics for churches.
 He was commissioned by a Boston architectural firm to design a mosaic ceiling depicting twenty Polish saints for the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

 In 1958 he moved his family to St. Louis, where he became the principal designer in the studio of the Jacoby Art Class Company, until his retirement in 1964.
 During his spare time and after retirement, he continued as a freelance artist and exhibited his paintings, etchings and woodcuts.
 In his last few years, he specialized in welded sculpture at his studio in Brentwood, Missouri and was affiliated with the Sculptors Gallery.

 Works by Koch can be found in churches, museums and private collections throughout the United States, Canada and Europe.
 By 1959, Koch had established himself as a prominent local artist in St. Louis.
-Some examples of his stained glass windows can be found at the Basilica of the National Shrine of the Immaculate Conception, Washington D.C.; Basilica y Parroquia La Purisima Concepcion, Monterrey, Mexico; Chapel of the Alexian Brothers Hospital, St. Louis; Chancery Office of the Archdiocese of St. Louis; and St. Augustine Episcopal Church, Wilmette, Illinois.
+Some examples of his stained glass windows can be found at the Basilica of the National Shrine of the Immaculate Conception, Washington, D.C.; Basilica y Parroquia La Purisima Concepcion, Monterrey, Mexico; Chapel of the Alexian Brothers Hospital, St. Louis; Chancery Office of the Archdiocese of St. Louis; and St. Augustine Episcopal Church, Wilmette, Illinois.
 Some examples of his sculptures can be found at Concordia Seminary, St. Louis; Boone County National Bank, Columbia, Missouri; Commercial Bank & Trust Co., Muskogee, Oklahoma and St. Louis Electric Company, St. Louis, Missouri.

-I knew and worked for Ernő in his Brentwood studio from 1966–1969, when I was a student at Concordia Seminary, Saint Louis, Missouri.
+I knew and worked for Ernő in his Brentwood studio from 1966 to 1969, when I was a student at Concordia Seminary, Saint Louis, Missouri.
 Ernő always spoke about going to art school in or nearby Sopron, Hungary.
 From 1966 through 1969 he produced several large welded pieces, often using birds as a thematic device.
 [Ernő's welded pieces were exhibited and handled by the Sculptor's Gallery on Locust in Saint Louis.]
-It was during the same period that he printed a group of multi-block, multi-colored old and new testament themed woodcuts from plates which he had cut in 1961-1962.
+It was during the same period that he printed a group of multi-block, multi-colored old and new testament themed woodcuts from plates which he had cut in 1961–1962.
 Prior to 1966 he had only printed proofs of the woodcuts.
 Ernő would pick us up from the seminary on Saturday mornings about 6am; stop at the donut store for "starch" (usually a dozen donuts) and head for the Brentwood studio where we'd spend the day printing the woodcuts which were eventually exhibited at the seminary library.